 If you move far away from your drawing, you'll see some pointers appear on the outside edges of the screen.
 Tap one to quickly navigate to the closest off-screen stroke.

-If you want to move around the canvas without making any accidental marks (useful if you hand your device to someone else), turn the active tool off by tapping it.
+If you want to move around the canvas without making any accidental marks (useful if you hand your device to someone else), turn the active tool (eg. Pen) off by tapping it.
 Then you can use one finger to pan around safely.
+If you’re on an iPad Pro, you can set Finger actions separately from Apple Pencil actions to accomplish the same thing.

 Used by fighter pilots and Iron Man, the HUD shows you options and information that are useful to the state of your drawing.
 If in Precision Mode, for instance, the HUD gives you one-tap options for turning Snap and Measure on/off.
 If you're Adjusting something, you can change selection options or measurements through the HUD directly.